-Today, we are going to continue our run game series by exploring my favorite running play in the offense…Dart.
+Today, we are going to continue our run game series by exploring the Dart play

-If you haven’t downloaded my playbook on the Spread Running Game, click here to download it now, it’s Free!
+Before we start, if you are enjoying these posts on the Spread Running Game, you have to check out over 7 hours of video content in the Spread Running Game Academy.
+Second, If you haven’t downloaded the playbook on the Spread Running Game, click here to download it now, it’s Free!

 Dart, is a tackle lead play that is a great compliment to our Air Raid Passing Game.